 Imagine there are hundreds of people visiting the place where you use your robot for exhibitions.
 The last thing you want is somebody connecting to the rover and hacking it with no control.
 As we openly show the rovers default login and password in Leo Rover Docs, it may be really easy for the bad guys to connect and do bad things.

 We strongly recommend, as soon as you’re out there with people, please change the password (and Wifi name if you want).

 Tutorial ‘Change WiFi name & password’ is the thing to do:

-The way Wifi standard works it divides the whole network to several channels to make sure there’s the least interference between devices connected to the same network.
-In case of 2.4 GHz Wifi there are 11 channels to be used, in 5.8 GHz you have 45 channels to choose from.
+The way standard Wifi works is that it divides the whole network into several channels to make sure there’s as little interference as possible between devices connected to the same network.
+In the case of 2.4 GHz Wifi, there are 11 channels to be used, in 5.8 GHz you have 45 channels to choose from.
 Different devices adapt to the current network situation by changing the channels to stay out of each other’s way.
-Knowing that there will be different devices trying to force Leo Rover to different channel (sometimes even more crowded), the Rover by default uses fixed channel number 2 to communicate.
+Knowing that there will be different devices trying to force Leo Rover to different channel (sometimes even more crowded), the rover by default uses fixed channel number 2 to communicate.
 This way every other device needs to adapt, and not the rover.

 The same can happen if you want to run multiple Leo Rovers at once.
 Just make sure you have different channels set in different robot and you shouldn’t have issues with laggy video streaming.

 Setting ‘hostapd.conf’ file ‘channel=2’ setting in ‘Change WiFi name & password’ is the thing to do:

-If you give the Rover to rookie operators, you want to make sure they don’t break it by flipping or running into obstacles.
-Although the Rover should withstand some harsh use, it will always be like playing a Russian roulette when you let the people do what they like with the Rover.
+If you give Leo Rover to rookie operators, you want to make sure they don’t break it by flipping or running into obstacles.
+Although Leo Rover should withstand some harsh use, it will always be like playing a Russian roulette when you let the people do what they like with the robot.